Yoast/wordpress-seo/readme.txt

 = 12.2.0 =
 Release Date: October 1st, 2019

-Read more about Yoast SEO 12.2 in [our 12.2 release post](https://yoa.st/release-12-2)!
+Yoast SEO 12.2 is a release full of the regular bug fixes and enhancements, but also a new addition to meta robots.
+Last week, Google announced a new way to give publishers more control over what the search engine can show in the results.
+This change, however, seems not driven by customer demand, but rather by law.
+Find out what this is all about and why we chose to automatically opt sites in for this in [our 12.2 release post](https://yoa.st/release-12-2)!

 Enhancements: